yunstanford/sanic-devtools/README.rst

 runserver
 ~~~~~~~~~

-Provides a simple local server for running your application while you're developing.
+Provides a simple local server for running your application while you're developing, it helps you live reload your Sanic
+application automatically while developing and having any code change.

 .. code:: shell